 In this post, I’ve rounded up some of my favourite hidden gems in the French capital.
 I also asked some top travel bloggers and locals for their input.
 As a result, this is an extensive list of unusual and sometimes totally unique things to do in Paris.

 If you’ve already checked out the main attractions in Paris and you’re looking for something a little more unusual, read on!
 And check out this guide to spending three days in Paris for some more great tips!
 Bon voyage…

 23 Unusual things to do in Paris

-1 – Free Walk with a Paris Greeter
+1 – Take a Free Walk with a Paris Greeter

 Recommended by: Paula, Expert Abroad

 Our greeter was a retiree who had lived in the Marais his whole life.
-As we walked the streets of the 3rd and 4th arrondissement he showed us gardens and museums we would have missed, a small market hidden away that is only frequented by locals and helped us understand the many customs and traditions that are part of life in Paris.
+As we walked the streets of the 3rd and 4th arrondissement he showed us gardens and museums we would have missed – and a small market hidden away that is only frequented by locals.
+He also helped us understand some of the customs and traditions that are part of life in Paris.

 Visiting a graveyard in romantic Paris may not seem the most obvious choice.
 But this city of beautiful architecture also has some pretty beautiful cemeteries.
 The biggest is Père Lachaise: the world’s most visited cemetery and home to some ornate and even ostentatious tombs and headstones.

 3 – Explore Les Catacombes

 Even stranger than a graveyard is the city’s other must-see resting place, Les Catacombes.
 The renovated tunnels and caverns have been open to the public since 1874, and are definitely one of the more unusual things to do in Paris.